 Leave the rest of the properties at their default values and click OK.

 4. Now we will define the forum group structure - the particular forums.
-Switch to the Forums tab and click the Add forum link.
+Switch to the Forums tab and click Add forum.

 5. Enter the following details: